Mayurji/Computer-Vision/Image_Captioning/ReadME.md

 ### Understanding COCO Dataset

 The dataset consists of train2014, val2014 and test2014.
 Both the train2014 and val2014 folder contains images, annotations, Person Keypoints, Captions etc. Each image has 5 captions mapped to it.
-I will train CNNRNN model on train2014.
+For more details, check the url below

 **Dataset URL** http://cocodataset.org/#download